What to do if You are Being Investigated

 Know your Constitutional rights.
 All questioning must cease once legal representation is requested.
 Do not be afraid to stand your ground, and do not back down just because some police officer is trying to sell you a bill of goods.

-Criminal defense attorney James S. Friedman provides legal representation to individuals seeking counsel for:
+We provide legal representation to individuals seeking counsel for:

 - Adult and Juvenile Criminal Defense;